 A: Bakpak Dave is the most awesome dude in the whole world.
 OK, maybe not but he is one cool guy who is here to help you experience his country and have the Great American road trip adventure.
 Why work with Dave?
 You can read the in depth reason here: Why Book with Dave or just know that Bakpak Dave will review your quote and make recommendations on the best options for your trip.
 He will do his best to save you money and offers peace of mind that you are getting a good deal and a quality vehicle.

 If you were on the road and have an issue, who ya gonna call?
 Your agent in Düsseldorf or Byron Bay?
-Heck no, you're gonna call Bakpak Dave who lives in Los Angeles and has a red phone line direct to the President!
+Heck no, you're gonna call Bakpak Dave who lives in Los Angeles.

 Q: Are there any fees for being under 25?